NLnetLabs/unbound-manual/source/topics/privacy/dns-over-quic.rst

 so that the shared library search path later does not find the wrong dynamic library, but a shared library works too of course.

+For the ngtcp2 library, the
+packages ``pkg-config autoconf automake autotools-dev libtool`` are needed to build the configure script.
+They can be installed like ``sudo apt install pkg-config autoconf automake autotools-dev libtool`` and this makes the autoreconf command available.

 The ngtcp2 library can be compiled like this:

 .. code-block:: bash